 - India’s Internet adoption rate remains among the lowest in the Asia-Pacific region with 422 million subscribers.
 500-550 million Indians use feature phones that offer no data services.
 A Kleiner Perkins Internet Trends Report for 2017 notes that even though smartphone and data costs are declining in India, they are still too high for most.

-- India’s decision to uphold Net neutrality assumes greater significance, given that in the U.S., the rules on the network neutraility were repealed.
+- India’s decision to uphold Net neutrality assumes greater significance, given that in the U.S., the rules on the network neutrality were repealed.

-- As there is no country-wide law now in the US favouring Net Neutrality, states like Massachusetts is coming up with state-level laws.
+- As there is no country-wide law now in the US favoring Net Neutrality, states like Massachusetts are coming up with state-level laws.

 - The scrapping of the net neutrality rules in the US sets a dangerous precedent for other countries like India where emboldened regulators could pursue similar routes.
 As a way forward in India, a proper mechanism needs to be instituted.

 - Telcos’ must also make adequate investments to cater to the explosion of data traffic.